 2. Communicate What You Want

 Thinking ahead is, but you must take things a step further and communicate your final wishes and desires to those that you will leave behind.
 In addition to conveying your wishes to your loved ones, you will need to reach out to the professionals who can help turn your forethought into action and execution.
+Many LGBTQIA+ cleints of mine have opted for creating beautiful memorials in their homes because this is where they felt the safest with their partners.
+Here are a few tips for creating a beautiful memorial service at home.

 3. Put It on Paper